Melbourne Market Coronavirus (COVID-19) response

 - It is a requirement of entry that all persons undergo temperature screening before entry.
 Any person registering a temperature of 38C or above will be denied entry.

 - Gates 2 and 3 and P1 pedestrian turnstile will be closed until further notice

 - Market cafes are restricted to only providing take away service only

 - Only one person per electric vehicle or buggy, no passengers permitted

 - Access to the Melbourne Market is limited to only those carrying out essential core operations

 - Cash payments at the Customer Service Centre have been suspended

-- Market users must adhere to social distancing guidelines wherever possible, keeping a distance of 1.5 metres from others
+- Market users must adhere to social distancing guidelines, keeping a distance of 1.5 metres from others

 All previous statements and Market-wide communications from the Melbourne Market Authority relating to COVID-19 can be found in the news section of our website.